 Each floor in the Residential College features a “Resident Assistant” (RA), an NYU junior, senior or graduate student who lives on his or her floor and serves as a peer counselor, resource and referral person, advocate, policy enforcer, programmer, and role model.
 Being an RA in the Residential College is a coveted leadership opportunity – they are chosen through a highly selective process because their influence in the daily life of the College is so great.
 Some of these RAs are students who started out as participants in the Residential College and have returned to contribute to the community; others are graduate students who’ve already completed a bachelors and are now pursuing an advanced degree.
 Their knowledge of NYU, expertise in a specialized area, and strong mentorship & community-building skills make them an integral part of the daily social/intellectual life of the Residential College.

 Residential College participants will have an opportunity to connect with each other through their passions and interests.
 Goddard and Broome both have several topical “streams” associated with their building, uniting groups of students sharing interest in a particular theme.
-Examples include “Writing New York,” “Social Action & Activism,” “All the World’s A Stage,” and several others.
+Examples include “Writing New York,” “Social Justice League,” “All the World’s A Stage,” and several others.

 Each stream is led by one of the Faculty Affiliates and Resident Assistants mentioned above (both of whom have expertise in the topic of their stream).
 They are dedicated to helping you explore these content areas in engaging, meaningful ways through exciting trips, speakers, discussions and other exciting ways.
 While students will be officially aligned with a primary stream, they are welcome to participate in other streams’ events (called ‘stream hopping’) whenever possible.
 Stream members will not be placed on any particular floor, but rather will be dispersed throughout the building – allowing residents to get to know a lot more people in the community than just those on their floor.
 Students will also be able to build a strong relationship with the Faculty Affiliate who leads their stream by participating in the stream activities throughout the year.